The Grazing Room

 INDULGE

-House Sorbet Duo - wild strawberry, mango (gf tuille cookie) - $12
+House Sorbet Duo – pomegranate & passion fruit (*gf tuille) - $12

 Dine & Stay Specials

-Dining Destination Package – add $150 (not incl. tax and grat.) to your guestroom for a 3-course dinner and a glass of wine for two. (this savings deal must be booked when reserving your room)
+Dining Destination Package – add $150 (not incl. tax and grat.) to your guestroom for a 3-course dinner and a "suggested pairing" glass of wine for two. (this savings deal must be booked when reserving your room).
+The package does not include entrees in excess of $55.

 Wine Lounge

-If dinner is not on your agenda, join us in the Wine Lounge by the fireplace or its front parlor for selections from our extensive wine and beverage list with tasty signature cocktails.
+If dinner is not on your agenda, join us in the Wine Lounge, by the fireplace or in its front parlor, for selections from our extensive wine list and delectable signature cocktails.
 The Wine Lounge also easily extends to the patio.

 HOURS of OPERATION